 Baumann, had launched a new high performance electric model, the ELX50, at LogiMAT in Stuttgart.

-The model is the most compact of its kind ever produced, measuring less than four metres in length and 750mm in deck height.
+The model is the most compact of its kind ever produced, measuring less than four meters in length and 750mm in deck height.
 Managing director, Klaus Pirpamer, is clearly delighted with the results and expects the ELX50 to have a profound effect on future production.
 Said Klaus:

 “We had a very clear brief.
 To produce a lighter, shorter, and more energy efficient electric model, without sacrificing the quality and durability that we have become famous for.
 The development was difficult, and raised many technical challenges that our team worked incredibly hard to overcome.
 The result is a model we are very proud of.”